January 20, 2022

 Canapé: a specific type of hors d’oeuvre, these traditionally have 3 components: bottom, middle, and garnish, and are eaten by hand in one or two bites.
-The name comes from the French word for sofa, since the toppings “sit” atop the bread or cracker that holds them.
-A classic example is a cracker with a bit of cheese and a slice fruit.
+The name comes from the French word for sofa since the toppings “sit” atop the bread or cracker that holds them.
+A classic example is a cracker with a bit of cheese and sliced fruits.
 A vol-au-vent is a type of canapé made with puff pastry.

 Cichetti (alternate variations cicchetti, cicheti): a very specific term for a type of bar food in Venice, much like tapas, but they are traditionally eaten standing up in local bàcari, or taverns.

 Crostini: a type of Italian canapé, these are slices of bread, usually toasted, and topped with some topping.
 A bruschetta is basically a more specific type of crostino, namely one that has been grilled on both sides and drizzled with some combination of olive oil, salt, garlic, fresh tomato, and basil.
 A crostino can be topped with almost anything and is usually served on a smaller, more fine-textured slice of bread.

 Crudité: a specific type of appetizer, these are raw vegetables served whole or sliced with a dipping sauce (usually a basic vinaigrette).
 In Italy, they are called a pinzimonio, and in Piedmont are served with a wonderful hot, anchovy, and garlic-based dipping sauce called bagna cauda.
 In Provence, it is often served with an anchoiade.